advaitju/Simple-HTML5-Boilerplate/README.md

 3. jQuery

 ## Contributions!
 Feel free to send PRs, fixes or contact me about ideas.
-Just KISS (keep it simple stupid) :)